 I am happy to meet travelers along the way.
 Above you'll find a vague schedule.
 Unfortunately, I probably won't make it much more specific than that since I like to improvize while I travel.
 However, certain visas may dictate a few fixed dates along the way.
 Once the trip gets started, check this page and my Twitter or Facebook status.
 You can see the last place where I've checked in on my satellite map.
 If it looks like our paths could cross, then contact me.

-Yes, there are 54 countries in Africa (South Sudan became an official country in 2011).
+Yes, there are 54 countries in Africa.
 There are also two quasi-states, Somaliland (a separatist region in Somalia) and Sahrawi Arab Democratic Republic (a separatist region in Western Sahara) that dream of become independent countries.
 Finally, there's Cabinda, Angola's exclave, which is attached to Congo.
 I intend to visit the quasi-states too because I don't want to have someone tell me a year or two after my long voyage that I "missed one."
 An easy way to tell someone about this page is to point them to Africa54.com.

 This video below spoofs the fact that the average person doesn't know much about Africa.
 What are 3 differences between Niger and Nigeria or Algeria and Angola?
 By the end of my future book, you should know.
 Enjoy the video...